 Homegrown Indian apps like MX Taka Tak and Moj also started gaining traction with increasing popularity.
 However, these local startups quickly faded away as they could not compete with the reach and financial might of American companies.

-A Google spokesperson said the “YouTube creator ecosystem” contributed about $2 billion to the Indian economy in 2022.
+A Google spokesperson said the “YouTube creator ecosystem” would contribute about $2 billion to the Indian economy by 2022.

-According to Saptarshi Ray, Indian creators have been quick to move all their old content they shot for TikTok to Instagram Reels and YouTube Shorts.
-“Some celebrities upload seven Reels a day and have amassed 4-5 million followers in a year,” he said.
+According to Saptarshi Ray, Indian creators were quick to move all their old TikTok content to Instagram Reels and YouTube Shorts.
+“Some celebrities were uploading seven Reels a day and gaining 4-5 million followers a year,” he said.

 US officials and lawmakers have long expressed concerns that the Chinese government could force TikTok's parent company, ByteDance, to hand over data collected from US users.